'Blowing the whistle' - ex-SeaWorld orca trainers speak out

 Carol, too, laments the lack of information provided.
 ‘I can only speak about my own experiences, which were long ago,’ she says, ‘but I can emphatically state that NO we were not given any information to help us make decisions about how safe or unsafe it was to work with captive orcas.
 Just weeks before I started in the animal training department, John Sillick was crushed by an orca at SeaWorld California.
 We were removed from the water while management “reviewed safety protocols”, nothing was passed down to us, the trainers who were working hands-on with the whales.
 That is only one example of how “in the dark” we were.
 It wasn’t until I was leaving Shamu Stadium that my supervisor asked me to provide input for animal profiles of whales I knew best.
 I didn’t even know we HAD animal profiles... and I had been there for over two years!

 ‘Even today, I don’t believe they have adequate safety measures in place because they still work in such close proximity to the whales that they can still have the same kind of attack happen, that happened to Dawn Brancheau [who was drowned by an orca at SeaWorld Florida in 2010], and it’s really as simple as that.’

 In the next issue of the WDC Magazine 'Whale and Dolphin', the ex-trainers, some of whom knew Dawn, discuss their reactions to her death, their motivations for speaking out now, and much more.
-In the meantime, you can read their account of the life of a captive orca at wdcs.org/captivity, and visit the trainers’ website.
+Visit the trainers’ website.